wltrup/CubicLookupTable/README.md

     /// Note that `df` must satisfy the condition `df > 0`. public let df: T

-    /// The number of pairs of values `(x, f(x))` stored in the table. public var size: Int
+    /// The number of triplets of values `(x, f(x), f'(x))` stored in the table. public var size: Int

     /// Returns the value of `f(x)` by retrieving it from the table, if it exists there,
-    /// or computes it by interpolating between the two values in the table that bracket
+    /// or computes it by (cubic) interpolating between the two values in the table that
-    /// the argument `x`.
+    /// bracket the argument `x`.
 Note that `x` should be in the closed range `[a,b]`.
-No error
+No
-    /// is produced if it's not, and a result is interpolated, but it may be wildly innacurate.
+    /// error is produced if it's not, and a result is interpolated, but it may be wildly
+    /// innacurate.
     ///
     /// - Parameter x:
     /// The value for which to retrieve or compute `f(x)`.
 For accurate results, make sure